Introduction

 e.g. GetFeature URL: ' http://webservices.ionicsoft.com:80/unData/wfs/UN?SERVICE=WFS&VERSION=1%2E0%2E0&REQUEST=GetFeature&TYPENAME=wfs%3AAIR%5FPOINT&MAXFEATURES=30000'

-4. If there is an obvious problem in the application schema (xsd) then you can try locating or creating a static (correct) xsd and select it for the "Application Schema" parameter on the WFS reader.
+4. If there is an obvious problem in the application schema (xsd), then you can try locating or creating a static (correct) xsd and select it for the "Application Schema" parameter on the WFS reader.
 You should also try the 'Ignore Application Schema' option.
-This will eliminate problems related to app schema such as bad DescribeFeatureType responses from the server or mismatched namespaces.
-This causes our reader to behave like more tolerant clients such as QGIS which tend to ignore schema by default.
-For more on this see: https://knowledge.safe.com/questions/23873/fme-desktop-wont-load-data-from-this-wfs-service.html
+This will eliminate problems related to app schema, such as bad DescribeFeatureType responses from the server or mismatched namespaces.
+This causes our reader to behave like more tolerant clients, such as QGIS, which tend to ignore the schema by default.
+For more on this see this old community post: FME desktop won't load data from wfs service.

 5. Save the WFS DescribeFeatureType application schema and GetFeature GML responses locally.
 Use XMLValidator to validate the WFS GetFeature GML response against the DescribeFeatureType application schema response.
-Many WFS servers generate data that doesn't actually conform to their own application schemas, so this will often reveal errors.
-Often the errors will reveal which element types are not correctly defined or perhaps reveal problems with certain geometry types.
+Many WFS servers generate data that doesn't actually conform to their own application schemas, which often reveals errors.
+Often, errors reveal which element types are not correctly defined or problems with certain geometry types.

 6. Once you have the GetFeature GML, you can try reading it locally with the GML reader.